linkerd/website/linkerd.io/content/2-edge/tasks/configuring-proxy-concurrency.md

 of time threads belonging to a given process are scheduled.
 Alternatively, the CPU manager policy may be set to [`static`](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).
-In this case, the kubelet willTestNewValues use Linux `cgroup`s to enforce CPU limits for containers which meet certain criteria.
+In this case, the kubelet use Linux `cgroup`s to enforce CPU limits for containers which meet certain criteria.

 On the other hand, using